Flags that Identify the Source of People's Biases

 Beware of those who use consensus as an argument for truth - what they are actually doing is displaying their biases

-While those who lie are sometimes quite easy to discern (there are lots of books and web sites on the topic) if someone, while lying, really believes they are telling the truth, even though they are lying, many of the useful flags such as micro-expressions and furtive eye movements - are absent.
+Those who lie can often be easy to discern; and there are numerous books and web sites on the topic.
+However, when someone really believes they are telling the truth, even though they are lying, many of the useful flags such as micro-expressions and furtive eye movements will be absent.
 Flags that identify bias, on the other hand, are virtually infallible because the person is utterly unaware they are displaying any bias, so they naturally fall into various "traps" which can identify biased thinking.

 Communication expert Marshall McLuhan coined the phrase "the Medium is the Message".
 It can also be said "the Perspective is the Bias".
 This means the source of the Bias is displayed by the way a message is "framed".
 This is the first, and most helpful of of ten Bias Flags.

 Looking for Bias Flags does not mean simply identifying the biases that people hold.
 It could be said the majority of our opinions are biased, so the exercise would be trivial.
-Bias flags are really looking for the predominant underlying cause; or at least the reason the bias manifests itself.
+Bias flags are really looking for the predominant underlying cause or assumptions that tend to support the bias.

 The Top Ten Bias Flags: